 On the south side of the river, opposite Stara Odra Beach Bar, lies Basen Beach Bar.

 Although not as pretty as Stara Odra, Basen Beach bar does sport a much better view.
 Ironically that’s because your view is of Stara Odra Beach Bar rather than the other way round.
 The view also takes in the leafy Karłowice district, which looks better than the more industrial feel that the Kleczków neighbourhood has.

-The vibe at Basen is very much similar to Stara Odra, with its wooden hut offering a nice large sheltered area ideal for large groups.
-You can also rent a Shisha at Basen if you fancy, something that’s not available at every beach bar.
+The vibe at Basen is very much similar to Stara Odra, with its wooden hut offering a nice large sheltered area ideal for large groups (which unfortunately should be avoided during the pandemic).
+In past years it has also been possible to rent a Shisha at Basen, however that may not necessarily be the case in 2020 due to coronavirus.